Every month the Clean Energy Regulator publishes Large-scale Renewable Energy Target supply data files to track investment in renewable energy.

 documentasset: Total LGCs and capacity of accredited power stations

-This data is accurate as at 28 February 2023.
-For detailed information on accredited power stations and committed and probable projects by status, please see the table below or use the downloadable files.
+This data is accurate as at 31 July 2023.
+For detailed information on approved power stations, committed and probable projects by status, please see the table below or use the downloadable files.